ansible-community/awesome-ansible/README.md

 [![Public Domain](https://licensebuttons.net/l/publicdomain/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-This list in itself is released into Public Domain, this does not necessarily apply to the Sites linked to in this list!
+This list in itself is released into Public Domain, this does not necessarily apply to the Sites linked to!

-Please respect the individual Copyright and Licenses of the Items linked to in this List.
+Please respect the individual Copyright and Licenses of the Items in this List.